Semelparity and iteroparity: Semelparity

 This form of lifestyle is consistent with r-selected strategies as many offspring are produced and there is low parental input, as one or both parents die after mating.
-All of the male's energy is diverting into mating and the immune system is repressed.
+In semelaparous mammals, all of the male's energy is diverting into mating and the immune system is repressed.
 High levels of corticosteroids are sustained over long periods of time.
 This triggers immune and inflammatory system failure and gastrointestinal hemorrhage, which eventually leads to death.

 Iteroparity

 The term iteroparity comes from the Latin itero, to repeat, and pario, to beget.
 An example of an iteroparous organism is a human—humans are biologically capable of having offspring many times over the course of their lives.

 Iteroparous vertebrates include all birds, most reptiles, virtually all mammals, and most fish.
 Among invertebrates, most mollusca and many insects (for example, mosquitoes and cockroaches) are iteroparous.
 Most perennial plants are iteroparous.

 Models

 Trade-offs

 It is a biological precept that within its lifetime an organism has a limited amount of energy/resources available to it, and must always partition it among various functions such as collecting food and finding a mate.
 Of relevance here is the trade-off between fecundity, growth, and survivorship in its life history strategy.
 These trade-offs come into play in the evolution of iteroparity and semelparity.
 It has been repeatedly demonstrated that semelparous species produce more offspring in their single fatal reproductive episode than do closely related iteroparous species in any one of theirs.
 However, the opportunity to reproduce more than once in a lifetime, and possibly with greater care for the development of offspring produced, can offset this strictly numerical benefit.